Mount Angel Seminary, St. Benedict, OR

 Later, I was named the youth coordinator of the group.
 One of my friends told me to watch a movie about Saint John Bosco.
 I thought it was going to be boring, but I was amazed by his work and how God worked through the Saints.
 I started to follow in his footsteps.
 I started devoting myself to the youth and really thinking about the priesthood vocation.
 Two years later I moved out the country and started a new life in the United States.
 I didn’t know what God had prepared for me.

-The first thing that I did when I arrived in Oregon was to get involved in the Church.
+The first thing that I did when I got to Oregon was to get involved in the Church.
 I joined the Spanish chorus as a guitarist.
 After a few months, I started to help with religious education.
 Everyone started saying, “Why don’t you go to the seminary?,” and my answer was that my English was not good enough.
 With that answer, I pushed away the idea of going to the seminary.
 Without knowing it, God was preparing me for just that.
 Years later, I attended the vocation discernment retreat with Archbishop Alexander Sample and the priesthood vocation came back to my mind.

 I am now starting a new journey and only God knows how it is going to end.
 I would like to say thank you to everyone who has been with me in this journey and to you who take the time to read our stories.
 I would like to ask you to please pray for us, and for all the seminarians in the world, that we can do God’s will.
 Thank you and God Bless You.